-For the 2018 and 2019 hurricane seasons, TWIA secured a \$500 million line of credit to provide immediate funding for the payment of catastrophic losses as a less expensive alternative to the issuance of pre-event bonds.
-If the line of credit is tapped for the immediate payment of storm losses, it would be repaid from the proceeds of newly issued Class 1 post-event bonds.
+TWIA has secured a \$500 million line of credit for the past two hurricane seasons (2018 and 2019) to provide immediate funding for the payment of catastrophic losses as a less expensive alternative to the issuance of pre-event bonds.
+If the line of credit is needed for the immediate payment of storm losses, it would be repaid from the proceeds of newly issued Class 1 post-event bonds.
+TWIA secured a new line of credit for the 2020 hurricane season, effective June 1, 2020.

+- Public securities (or bonds) represent money borrowed from investors that is repaid over time

+- Class 1 bonds are repaid with TWIA premiums and, if necessary, policyholder surcharges

+- \$500 million in Class 1

+public securities were

+issued in 2014 to

+provide immediate

+claims-paying capacity

-- •• - Public securities (or bonds) represent money borrowed from investors that is repaid over time. - Class 1 bonds are repaid with TWIA premiums and, if necessary, policyholder surcharges. - \$500 million in Class 1 public securities were issued in 2014 to provide immediate claims-paying capacity - The 2014 bonds have a 10-year term and 8.25% interest rate. - \$449.2 million of the 2014 bond proceeds were used to pay Hurricane Harvey (2017) losses.
+- The 2014 bonds have a 10-year term and 8.25% interest rate

+- \$449.2 million of the 2014 bond proceeds were used to pay Hurricane Harvey (2017) losses